|Tongai Moyo (MuRozvi Mukuru)|

 - Pakanaka Dhewa (2006)

 The man was never short of controversy.
-In 2003, he courted the public ire, after he proceeded with his maiden UK tour yet he has receiving news of the death of his father.
+In 2003, he courted the public ire, after he proceeded with his maiden UK tour yet he had received news of the death of his father.
 The Igwe defendd himself saying he needed to work for the money that the UK promoter had given him which had all gone towards his father's medication.
 Five years down the line, Dhewa was at it again when in 2008 reportedly said Macheso was no match for him because he was uneducated.
 This created a war of words and bitter rivalry that would not end despite efforts by several promoters to bring them together through joint shows.

 He was once rumoured to be HIV positive as his health deteriorated.
 He was forced to undergo a public HIV test to kill off rumours that he was in fact battling the illness.
 The singer is said to have tested negative for the HIV virus according to the journalist who accompanied him.